mennamohsensaad/HoughTransform-for-detecting-parametric-shapes/README.md

 You need to implement Python functions which will support the following tasks:

-1.For all given images; detect edges using Canny edge detector, detect lines and circles located in these images (if any).
+1. For all given images; detect edges using Canny edge detector, detect lines and circles located in these images (if any).
 Superimpose the detected shapes on the images.

-2.For given images; initialize the contour for a given object and evolve the Active Contour Model (snake) using the greedy algorithm.
+2. For given images; initialize the contour for a given object and evolve the Active Contour Model (snake) using the greedy algorithm.
 Represent the output as chain code and compute the perimeter and the area inside these contours.
 You should implement these tasks **without depending on OpenCV library or alike**.